Italy Pet Import Requirements

 Step 1: EU Country Classifications

 The European Union (EU) does not recognize any countries as rabies-free.
-Dogs, cats, and ferrets from all countries are subject to current rabies vaccination according to their regulations.
-The EU classifies countries as either:
+Dogs, cats, and ferrets from all countries are subject to current rabies vaccinations according to their regulations.
+The EU classifies countries as either

 The requirements to import a dog, cat, or ferret to Italy will depend on the classification of your country of origin and whether your pet has entered an unlisted country within the past 4 months.
 Click on the links above to find your origination country’s classification.